 - You're testing a new strategy and disable pairs running older ones.

-Primary Filter-Based Removal: The job first executes its standard logic.
-It evaluates all enabled pairs (that match
+Primary filter-based removal: The job evaluates enabled pairs that match

 pairs.removeDisabled: true:- The job scans all pairs listed in